-Skipping the Gap
+Skipping the Gap Insurance

 Gap insurance only works if you total the car and the insurance payment is less than the loan payoff amount.
 A larger down payment with a shorter-term car loan can reduce or eliminate the need for gap coverage.
 Saving more for a down payment or waiting longer to build equity in your current vehicle before you trade will give you a lower monthly car payment when you buy your next car and spare you the need for gap insurance.
-If you like to have a new car every few years, leasing with built-in gap insurance is one alternative.
+If you like to have a new car every few years, leasing with built-in gap insurance is a good alternative.